-The SD&G County Library endorses the Ontario Library Association's position on Children's Rights in the Public Library, and the Canadian Federation of Library Associations Statement on Intellectual Freedom and Libraries.
+The SDG Library endorses the Ontario Library Association's position on Children's Rights in the Public Library, and the Canadian Federation of Library Associations Statement on Intellectual Freedom and Libraries.

 OLA - Children's Rights in the Public Library